-What is the flight inspection procedure for the TLS, and how does it differ from an ILS?
+What is the flight inspection procedure for the TLS?

 TLS flight inspection is very similar to ILS flight inspection.
 It is the evaluation process, using properly equipped aircraft to confirm the continuity, integrity and accuracy of significant parameters from navigation aids and procedures, to comply with international standards.
 There is a current published FAA Order for flight inspection of the TLS/TTLS.